-Slots based and licensed on the biggest movie franchises of the year, the most bingeworthy TV series and AAA video games began to slowly filter out onto the market.
+Slots-based and licensed on the biggest movie franchises of the year, the most binge-worthy TV series, and AAA video games began to filter out onto the market slowly.
 This diversification again strengthened the bond between online gambling companies and their existing customers.

-Crucially though, it allowed online gambling companies to expand out beyond their traditional demographics and reach players who would not previously have been interested in gambling in any way, shape or form.
+Crucially, though, it allowed online gambling companies to expand beyond their traditional demographics and reach players who would not previously have been interested in gambling in any way, shape, or form.

-Whilst this is just one example, it is symbolic of the past 10 years of nuanced diversification in the online gambling industry.
-The next 10 years, however, maybe a lot less nuanced…
+Whilst this is just one example, it is symbolic of the past ten years of nuanced diversification in the online gambling industry.
+The next ten years, however, may have a lot less nuance.

 Future diversification – technological leaps